 Conference topics

-The production, technologies for and use of electrofuels in future energy systems
+- CCUS and PtX technologies and the production and use of electrofuels in future energy systems

 The Smart Energy System Concept